+INCORPORATION PROCEDURE

-Incorporation Procedure Upon receipt of the client's KYC documents (passport copy and proof of address issued within the last 3 months) and description of the intended business activity, our legal department will proceed with their due diligence checks.
+Upon receipt of the client's KYC documents (passport copy and proof of address issued within the last 3 months) and description of the intended business activity, our legal department will proceed with their due diligence checks.
 SFM will then coordinate with the client to proceed with the opening of a Swiss escrow account, which will need to be funded to proceed with the incorporation of the Société Anonyme (SA) or Société à Responsabilité Limitée (SARL) via our Swiss-based office as it is necessary for the registered office of the company to be maintained in Switzerland at the address of a licensed management company.
-Note that the below are the additional required documents for incorporation in Switzerland: Notarised copy of one document verifying proof of identity e.g. passport or valid identity card; Original or notarised copy of one document verifying proof of residential address dated within the last three months e.g. electricity, water or gas bill or bank statement; Curriculum Vitae; Business plan; Beneficial Owner's Statement per beneficial owner - to be provided by SFM; and Client Data Sheet - to be provided by SFM.
-Incorporation Timeframe 1 month after the deposit of the share capital has been made.
-Trading restrictions All companies trading in Switzerland must be registered in the Register of Commerce of the district where their registered office or place of business is located.
+Note that the below are the additional required documents for incorporation in Switzerland:

+- Notarised copy of one document verifying proof of identity e.g. passport or valid identity card; - Original or notarised copy of one document verifying proof of residential address dated within the last three months e.g. electricity, water or gas bill or bank statement; - Curriculum Vitae; - · Business plan; - · Beneficial Owner's Statement per beneficial owner to be provided by SFM; and - Client Data Sheet to be provided by SFM.

+INCORPORATION TIMEFRAME

+10 to 15 days.

+TRADING RESTRICTIONS

+All companies trading in Switzerland must be registered in the Register of Commerce of the district where their registered office or place of business is located.
 In Switzerland, business entities are governed by the Federal Law, written in the "Code des Obligations" and, nless suitably licensed, a company incorporated in Switzerland cannot undertake the business of banking, insurance, assurance, reinsurance, fund management, collective investment schemes, or any other activity that would suggest an association with the banking or finance industries.

+NAME RESTRICTIONS

-Name Restrictions A Swiss Limited Company must end with Société Anonyme, Aktiengesellschaft, Limited, SA, AG, Ltd or its equivalents, while a Swiss Private Limited Liability Company must end with Société à Responsabilité Limitée, Gesellschaft mit beschränkter Haftung, SARL, GmbH, LLC or its equivalents.
+A Swiss Limited Company must end with Société Anonyme, Aktiengesellschaft, Limited, SA, AG, Ltd or its equivalents, while a Swiss Private Limited Liability Company must end with Société à Responsabilité Limitée, Gesellschaft mit beschränkter Haftung, SARL, GmbH, LLC or its equivalents.
 Although the company name can be freely chosen as long as it is not deemed undesirable to the Registrar, it must be different from already existing ones.
 Furthermore, the name of a Swiss company cannot share the name of a major company known to exist elsewhere, nor can it have a name that may imply government patronage.

+CORPORATE DOCUMENTS LANGUAGE

-Corporate Documents Language French, German, or Italian, or English in a few Cantons.
+French, German, or Italian, or English in a few Cantons.

-NOTES

-\ Subject to the constraints of the due diligence procedure.

-\\ Documents must be provided for every person related to the company.

-Disclaimer: The fact sheet is provided for convenience only.
-Nothing on this fact sheet shall be construed as a contractual commitment or as a warranty.
-Services conditions are governed by the applicable terms and conditions.